CRAI-OUS/MUSTER/README.md

 ```bash
 pip install pymuster
 ```
-## Inctructions
+## Instructions
-**MUSTER** can be used in two ways, either as a command line tool or as a Python package
+**MUSTER** can be used in two ways, either as a command line tool or as a Python package.
+See the full documentation on: https://crai-ous.github.io/MUSTER

 ### Command Line Interface
 TO BE IMPLEMENTED